abhi3700/evm_contracts_vaultLend/reports.md

   ERC20 Token contract
-    Ownable for Vault
+    All: Ownable
       ✔ Should have the correct owner
       ✔ Owner is able to transfer ownership
-    Pausable for Vault
+    All: Pausable
       ✔ Owner is able to pause when NOT paused
-      ✔ Owner is able to unpause when already paused
-      ✔ Owner is NOT able to pause when already paused ✔ Owner is NOT able to unpause when already unpaused Mint for PRIME token
+      ✔ Owner is able to unpause when already paused (65ms) ✔ Owner is NOT able to pause when already paused (61ms) ✔ Owner is NOT able to unpause when already unpaused (73ms) PRIME token: Mint
       ✔ Succeeds when owner mints token
       ✔ Reverts when non-owner mints token
       ✔ Reverts when owner mints zero token